cognitedata/transformations-cli/migrationguide.md

 ```

 ## Manifest Changes:
-There are two options to achieve this:
+There are two options to achieve this: Set `legacy` flag on your existing manifest with no changes or start using the new format!

 ### Set legacy flag in your legacy manifest:
 Add `legacy: true` to your legacy transformation manifests.